makersacademy/bowling-challenge/USER_STORIES.md

 3. As a game,
 So that the player can see the scores calculated,
-I want to add the number of pins knocked down in each frame and keep tally.
+I want to add the number of pins knocked down in each frame and keep a current score.

 As a game,
 So that the scores are calculated properly,